nf-core/pathogensurveillance/README.md

 Please cite use of nf-core/pathogensurveillance as follows:

-> Foster, ZSL, Sudermann, MA, Parada Rojas, CH, Blair, LK, Iruegas Bocardo, F, Dhakal, U, Weisberg, AJ, Phan, H, Chang, JH, Grunwald, NJ. **PathogenSurveillance: an automated pipeline for population genomic analyses and pathogen identification.** BioRxiv 2025 2025.10.31.685798. doi: https://doi.org/10.1101/2025.10.31.685798
+> Foster, ZSL, Sudermann, MA, Parada Rojas, CH, Blair, LK, Iruegas Bocardo, F, Dhakal, U, Weisberg, AJ, Phan, H, Chang, JH, Grunwald, NJ. **Pathogensurveillance: an automated pipeline for population genomic analyses and pathogen identification.** BioRxiv 2025 2025.10.31.685798. doi: https://doi.org/10.1101/2025.10.31.685798

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.